Shades of magenta: Process magenta (pigment magenta) (printer's magenta) (1890s)

 In color printing, the color called process magenta or pigment magenta is one of the three primary pigment colors which, along with yellow and cyan, constitute the three subtractive primary colors of pigment.
 (The secondary colors of pigment are blue, green, and red.)
-As such, the CMYK printing process was invented in the 1890s, when newspapers began to publish color comic strips.
+The CMYK printing process was invented in the 1890s, when newspapers began to publish color comic strips.